CartoDB/carto-react-template/README.md

 # CARTO for React

 Welcome to CARTO for React!

-The best way to develop Location Intelligence Apps usign CARTO platform + deck.gl.
+The best way to develop Location Intelligence (LI) Apps usign CARTO platform + React + deck.gl.

 **Video or GIF to show how to create a map with widgets**